What Microsoft should do

 Update — Though I chose to keep secret the identity of the defense contractor to limit the damage it was subsequently revealed by Reuters to be Lockheed-Martin.
 There was one additional detail presented at the end of a story in Saturday’s New York Times.

 Back in March I heard from an old friend whose job it is to protect his company’s network from attack.
 “Any word on just what was compromised at RSA?” he asked, referring to how the RSA Data Security division of EMC had been hacked.
 “I suspect it was no more than a serial number, a seed, and possibly the key generation time.
-The algorithm has been known for years […]
+The algorithm has been known for years but unless they can match a seed to […]

 Steve Ballmer's Nightmare